History of NYOS

 27 October 2021

-NYOS appoint Dr Kirsteen Davidson Kelly as its new Chief Executive Officer.
+NYOS appointed Dr Kirsteen Davidson Kelly as its new Chief Executive and Artistic Director

 2022